appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 </dd>

-You can also manually enter information into the parameter fields.
-For more information, see [MongoDB](/connect-data/reference/querying-mongodb#connection-parameters).
+For more information on how to configure the MongoDB datasource, see [MongoDB](/connect-data/reference/querying-mongodb#connection-parameters).

 </dd>